maccman/stylo/README.md

 ##TODO

+Fixes:

-Background image
+* Background image
-Background gradient rotation
+* Background gradient rotation
-Color inspector movable window
+* Color inspector movable window
-Dragging right and up doesn't select elements - offset by the header We want the resize to be around the selection?
+* Dragging right and up doesn't select elements - offset by the header
+* We want the resize to be around the selection?
-✓ We want the inspector not to completely re-render on selection
+* ✓ We want the inspector not to completely re-render on selection

 Phase 1: